usernein/pyromod/README.md

 Just import it, it will automatically do the monkeypatch and you'll get these new methods:
 - `await pyrogram.Client.listen(chat_id, filters=None, timeout=30)`
-Awaits for a new message in the specified chat and returns it You can pass Update Filters to the filters parameter just like you do for the update handlers. e.g. `filters=Filters.photo & Filters.bot`
+Awaits for a new message in the specified chat and returns it You can pass Update Filters to the filters parameter just like you do for the update handlers. e.g. `filters=filters.photo & filters.bot`

 - `await pyrogram.Client.ask(text, chat_id, filters=None, timeout=30)`
 Same of `.listen()` above, but sends a message before awaiting